See who runs the Burnet News Club

 Quite simply, the club has been a revelation.
 Every week, new and interesting resources are produced and available, all of which go hand-in-hand with relevant and appropriate termly topics.
 These resources are accessible to all types of learners; they are bespoke, carefully-thought out and allow students to improve across a number of key skills.BNC Teacher

-The Burnet News Club is run by The Economist Educational Foundation, an independent charity from The Economist newspaper.
+The Burnet News Club is run by The Economist Educational Foundation, an independent charity set up by The Economist newspaper.

 Our mission is to tackle inequality by giving disadvantaged young people the skills to think for themselves about current affairs.